bytebase/bytebase.com/content/blog/github-database-cicd-part-1-sql-review-github-actions.md

 Here is a completed example repository: [https://github.com/Bytebase/sql-review-action-example](https://github.com/Bytebase/sql-review-action-example).

-## Step 1 - Create a Repository on GitHub with two folders:
+## Step 1 - Create a Repository on GitHub with two folders

 - `.github/workflows/` to put the configuration files
 - `github-action-test/` to put the test SQLs, actually you can name the folder whatever you want.